pytorch/pytorch/docs/cpp/source/index.rst

 TorchScript a representation of a PyTorch model that can be understood, compiled and serialized by the TorchScript compiler.
 Fundamentally, TorchScript is a programming language in its own right.
-It is syntactically a subset of Python, but deviates semantically through its deep integration with PyTorch.
+It is a subset of Python using the PyTorch API.
 The C++ interface to TorchScript encompasses three primary pieces of
 functionality:

 - A mechanism for loading and executing serialized TorchScript models defined in Python;
 - An API for defining custom operators that extend the TorchScript standard library of operations;
 - Just-in-time compilation of TorchScript programs from C++.

-The first topic may be of great interest to you if you would like to define your models in Python as much as possible, but subsequently export them to C++ for production environments and no-Python inference.
+The first mechanism may be of great interest to you if you would like to define your models in Python as much as possible, but subsequently export them to C++ for production environments and no-Python inference.
 You can find out more about this by following `this
 <https://pytorch.org/tutorials/advanced/cpp_export.html>`_ link.
 The second
-point concerns itself with scenarios in which you would like to extend TorchScript with custom operators, which can similarly be serialized and invoked from C++ during inference.
-Lastly, in reference to the final bullet point, the `torch::jit::compile
+API concerns itself with scenarios in which you would like to extend TorchScript with custom operators, which can similarly be serialized and invoked from C++ during inference.
+Lastly, the `torch::jit::compile
 <https://pytorch.org/cppdocs/api/function_namespacetorch_1_1jit_1a176d99fd5bf0233119a5f49c07a1d01d.html#exhale-function-namespacetorch-1-1jit-1a176d99fd5bf0233119a5f49c07a1d01d>`_
 function may be used to access the TorchScript compiler directly from C++.